Build Phase

 Typically 1-2 weeks

-Validate user journeys, define the MVP boundary, and align product and technical scope before full delivery starts.
+Validate user journeys, confirm the release boundary, and align product and technical scope before the full build phase starts.

 • Validated user flows and key assumptions